Appellistes: History

 The appellistes refer to themselves using this term in reference to L'Appel ('The Call'), a book published by the future members of the Invisible Committee in 2004.
 The term tiqquniens is also used, referring to the philosophical journal Tiqqun, where the core of this movement initially wrote.
 When philosopher Tristan Garcia reflects on what characterizes the appellistes, he describes them as a movement seeking immediate insurrection by breaking with the "aging structures of the workers' movement", and aiming for a "concrete" form of communism, distinct from "overly tame" union demands.
 Alexander Dunlap characterizes them as close to a kind of ecological Blanquism—that is, militants pursuing a revolutionary and environmental vanguard.
 For sociologist Philippe Corcuff, they represent a "galaxy" of activists influenced by post-situationist thought.
+In the 2000s, some of these militants were connected with Aragorn!, an Odawa anarchist active in the United States, but he eventually broke ties with them due to their 'sectarian nature'.

 The appellistes influenced, supported, and integrated into the Zadist movement, alongside anarchists and anti-growth activists.
 They gained a notable presence during the ZAD de Notre-Dame-des-Landes and were partly responsible for introducing the black bloc tactic in France.
 Les Soulèvements de la Terre and the media outlet Lundimatin are connected to this current.

 During the ZAD occupation at Notre-Dame-des-Landes, political divisions emerged between the appellistes, who gathered under the CMDO ('Committee for the Maintenance of Occupations'), and on the other hand, anti-authoritarians/anarchists and feminists.
 These groups also clashed over territorial and sociological lines: while the appellists generally came from more bourgeois activist circles and were based in the western part of the ZAD, their opponents tended to be from poorer backgrounds and located in the eastern part.
 The appellistes were notably accused of authoritarian behavior during the internal conflicts within the ZAD.
 In 2018, after the airport project at Notre-Dame-des-Landes was abandoned, the appellistes chose to negotiate with the French state and accepted the proposal made by the prefect and Nicolas Hulot to divide up the territory of the ZAD among all those who would declare their identity and specify their intended use of the land—thus enabling the state to grant them property rights on the land.
 This position caused a split among Zadists, with anarchists strongly opposing the decision, and the previously latent conflict took a more violent turn.
 The appellistes attacked one of their opponents, beating him at his home, locking him in the trunk of a car, and leaving him in front of the psychiatric hospital of Blain.

 In 2023, when Julien Coupat—one of the main authors of the Invisible Committee—embraced conspiracy theories close to the far right in his new book Conspiracist Manifesto, and expressed the desire to reissue L'Appel under his sole name, this triggered major conflicts and interpersonal violence within the appellist movement itself.